IulianGiusca95/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect-Based-Sentiment-Analysis

 I have implemented a system that solves the SemEval2016 task 5.
-In creating this project, i followed the implementation of Github group of users _nlpaueb_.
+In creating this project, i followed the implementation of Github group of users _nlpaueb_, and expanded on.

 ABSA has been split in 3 subtasks:
 - Aspect category Detection, solved with Support Vector Machine classifiers and Convolutional Neural Networks;